Diwang2infineon/FFT1024/README.md

 ## 032.py
 An alternative method for generating a reordering sequence involves utilizing bit reversal.
 You can find an example implementation in the .py file.
+## 04.m
+In this MATLAB code, a 256 Hz sine waveform is generated with 1024 points.
+The sample rate is set to 1024 Hz, and the FFT result is computed up to 1024 Hz.
+By analyzing the output FFT result, you can observe a peak at 256 Hz, corresponding to the frequency of the generated waveform.

+Since the Nyquist frequency is half of the sample rate (512 Hz in this case), any frequencies exceeding the Nyquist frequency can be ignored in the output FFT result.